 ShareTribe isn’t designed with large communities in mind.
 It’s a ready-to-use solution for MVPs and small businesses.
 Ambitious companies will quickly hit the ceiling.

 If you know a little more about the Sharetribe ecosystem, you likely are interested at this point: what about Sharetribe Flex?
 For those who don’t know what that is – Flex is a fuller version of the platform that allows developers to build a custom front-end instead of relying on ready templates.
 You can build the functionality, interface, set up interactivity, configure access, etc.

 The problem with Sharetribe Flex is that it doesn’t solve the main issues of the platform.
-You are still dependant on security protocols, updates, API integrations, and functionality updates.
+You are still dependant on security protocols, updates, API integrations (like rest API), and functionality updates.
 If you are interested in expanding beyond built-in functionality, you need a team of developers and testers.
 At the end of the day, it’s a hybrid version between Sharetribe Go (the ordinary built-in version) and custom development.